tabreu8/web_plant_3d/README.md

   - `Submit` applies to future spawns only

 ## Item identity & QR payload
-Each spawned piece carries a tag and a matching QR code encoding this JSON:
+Each spawned piece carries a tag immediately, and receives its QR label at the Labelling station on belt A. The QR encodes this JSON:

 ```json
 {